-Law Firm Names: When It’s Time to Sell
+A Branded Law Firm Name Will Matter When It’s Time to Sell

 Using a brand name also makes sense for the purposes of selling a law practice.
 Let’s face it, solo and small firm lawyers are not going to be able to scale to the point where their names become synonymous with a process or practice area in any truly significant way.
 There is no Carnegie Steel in the solo and small firm crowd.
 And, because jurisdictional and ethical requirements exist as they do, law firms are more constrained in their growth than most small businesses would be anyway.
 So, when a solo or small firm attorney tries to sell her law firm, it’s usually a pipe dream — all she’s selling is her name and whatever work in progress exists at the point of sale.
 As soon as she walks out the door, the future viability of that law firm is completely up in the air — and is more likely than not to pop like a pinned helium balloon, soon thereafter.